 Should I Add Red Dye to the Food?

 No, you do not need to add red food coloring or red dye to hummingbird food for them to find the nectar.
 Many hummingbird feeders have red on them which is an alert to the tiny birds.
-However, even without the color red, hummingbirds can find the sweet liquid using their senses.
+Such as this beautiful red glass hummingbird feeder.

 Red food coloring is also made from chemicals, which may be harmful to birds.
 If they don’t need it, there is no reason to feed the hummers artificial colorings which aren’t found in nature.